 What do you do when you feel you’ve fully tapped the sources of leads around you?
 Try these ideas next.
 13. The guest post plus: Write a guest post and link to a landing page and lead magnet made just for the post’s readers.

-14. Leads on LinkedIn: Since LinkedIn is often where people go when they want to advance their careers, run an ad to a LinkedIn landing page offering a course to help improve a professional skill.
+14. Leads on LinkedIn: Since LinkedIn is often where people go when they want to advance their careers, run an ad to a offering a course to help improve a professional skill.
 15. Targeted social ads: Send highly targeted Facebook ads running to equally specific landing pages.
 Take advantage of behavioral targeting features and lookalike audiences to put your ad in front of people who need what you do.
 16. Prospecting on Pinterest: If you have a strong user base among Pinterest’s demographic, post promoted pins linking to a blog post that contains strong opt-in opportunities.

 17. Takeover trade: If you spend much time on Twitter, you may have heard of “Twitter takeovers,” in which a celebrity user turns over the controls to another personality for a set amount of time.
 Why not try an “email takeover” trade with another entrepreneur or a partner?
 You can use a LeadLink to capture new leads from right inside the email.